ShreyaKumari13/Chat_App_ReactJs/README.md

-Download the file and open it.
+Download the file and save it a folder chat-app and open it.

 Open the chat-app in windows powershell and type the command npm install -g expo-cli